William Petre, 11th Baron Petre: Marriage and children

 On 14 April 1823, Petre married his second wife Emma Agnes Howard (5 November 1803 – 10 February 1861 London).
 She was a daughter of Henry Howard of Corby Castle and his second wife Catherine Mary Neave.
 Her paternal grandparents were Philip Howard and Ann Witham.
 Philip was a son of Thomas Howard and Barbara Musgrave.
 Thomas was a son of William Howard and Jane Dalston.
 William was a son of Sir Francis Howard and Margeret Preston.

 Sir Francis was a son of Lord William Howard and Elizabeth Dacre.
 His paternal grandparents were Thomas Howard, 4th Duke of Norfolk and his second wife Margaret Audley.
 His maternal grandparents were Thomas Dacre, 4th Baron Dacre and Elizabeth Leyburne.

 Petre and Emma had eight children, including;

-Frederick Charles Edmund Petre (22 December 1824 – 18 June 1906).